Tribes of Midgard: Development

 Development of the game started in 2018 by Norsfell Games.
 CEO of Norsfell, Julian Maroda, described the game as one that is set in a new genre.
 The team took inspirations from survival games like Don't Starve Together and action role-playing games like Diablo.
 Unlike other survival games, Tribes of Midgard does not feature permadeath in order to make the experience more accessible for new players.
 Players only have one goal in the game: protect the seed of Yggdrasil and supply it with souls.
 When the seed is destroyed, Ragnarök arrives and the play session will end.
 The decision to remove common elements of survival games such as thirst and hunger was to further streamline the experience for new players.

 Tribes of Midgard was initially set to be released in 2020, though it was delayed by publisher Gearbox Publishing to early 2021.
 The game was eventually released for Windows, PlayStation 4 and PlayStation 5 on July 27, 2021, and was released for Nintendo Switch, Xbox One, and Xbox Series X/S.

 Reception

 Tribes of Midgard received "mixed or average" reviews for Microsoft Windows and PlayStation 5, according to review aggregator Metacritic.

 IGN liked the world and the combat, but criticized the time limit the day system imposed, writing "given how diverse, detailed, and intriguing the world can be... this hindered my ability to really explore and enjoy it".

-Three individuals, Richard Alpert, Kudzu Ninja, and John Locke are known to be the record holders for the longest played game of survival on console version in 2023.
+Other players complained of missions that cannot be completed.